Weather in Maui

 Kihei is a true beach town

 You’re never far from sand in Kihei.
 Sugar Beach and Keawakapu suit long walks.
-The Kamaole parks are better for swimming and snorkeling, and Cove Park is where most people catch their first wave.
+The Kamaole parks are great for swimming and snorkeling, and Cove Park is the spot for small beginner friendly surf.

 A rocky jetty extends into a calm, blue ocean with scattered clouds in the clear sky; two people are swimming near the shore, and a mountainous landscape is visible in the background.